Chapter 1.15

 SIGNATURE

-Alternatively, you may deliver your response to the Town by delivering it within the fifteen (15) day deadline to: Deputy Court Clerk, Town of La Conner, 204 Douglas Street, La Conner, Washington.
+Alternatively, you may deliver your response to the Town by delivering it within the fifteen (15) day deadline to: Clerk, Town of La Conner, 204 Douglas Street, La Conner, Washington.

-(2) A notice of parking or moorage violation shall be issued by the mayor or his or her designee and shall set forth the following: vehicle make, license number, state, location, and date, time and nature of violation; penalty amount and that notice of the violator’s right to mitigation or appeal may be obtained at Town Hall.
+(2) A notice of parking or moorage violation shall be issued by a town official designated by the mayor and shall set forth the following: vehicle make, license number, state, location, and date, time and nature of violation; penalty amount and that notice of the violator’s right to mitigation may be obtained at Town Hall.
 Such notice shall be signed by a town official.

 (3) A civil infraction proceeding is initiated by the issuance, service, and filing of a notice of civil infraction.